 that is, for each state winner.

-There is a US$250 scholarship for a perfect score on any one of the Mathematica Centrum or Waterloo exams given in spring 2018 for students of middle school age.
+There is a US$250 scholarship for a perfect score on any one of the Mathematica Centrum or Waterloo exams given in spring 2018 or 2019 for students of middle school age.
 However, this scholarship is only available to students who take these exams outside the US or its territories.
 (This compensates for the fact that the MATHCOUNTS scholarships are only available to students who are inside the US or its territories.)
-Thus a student in Montreal, who obtains a perfect score on the 2018 Pythagoras, Euler, or Lagrange exams from the Mathematica Centrum, receives a $250 scholarship.
+Thus a student in Montreal, who obtains a perfect score on the 2019 Pythagoras, Euler, or Lagrange exams from the Mathematica Centrum, receives a $250 scholarship.
 So does a student in Singapore who obtains a perfect score on the Waterloo Gauss exam.
 Again, these Canadian scholarships are not cumulative; you may have only one.
-Also, since these exams are given late in the school year, results may not be posted publicly before camp begins, in which case we will rely on verification from the school supervisor.

-1) Each scholarship is for achievement in the 2017-18 academic year only and applies to tuition for MathPath 2018 only.
-A perfect score on the 2016 AMC8 was good for MathPath 2017, but not for MathPath 2018.
+1) Each scholarship is for achievement in the 2018-19 academic year only and applies to tuition for MathPath 2019 only.
+A perfect score on the 2017 AMC8 was good for MathPath 2018, but not for MathPath 2019.
 Likewise, a scholarship for a perfect score this year cannot be held for MathPath 2020.
 The exception, as explained above, are the Canadian exams.
 A, perfect score on one of the 2018 exams now counts for MathPath 2019, and a perfect score on one of the 2019 Canadian exams is good for either MathPath 2019 or MathPath 2020 (but not both).

 Eligibility for merit scholarships must be reported on your registration form if it is already known (we will verify it), and it must be taken into account in computing the payment you submit with your registration.
 Later requests for refunds will not be honored.
 However, some results leading to merit scholarships may not be known until after you register.
 In this case, we will make a refund, but only if you inform us of eligibility by May 31, which is the final date for payments.